Ideas and algorithms

 codebooks for compression.
 Ogg Vorbis can do very good stereo at

 bitrates of even below 100kbps.
-My method is tremendously simpler to
+This method is tremendously simpler

 quality and size, however, may be infeasible.